Trow-Registry/trow/INSTALL.md

 ### Automatic installation

  - Just run `./install.sh` and follow the prompts.
- - Once done, restart docker.
+ - If you are using Mac: restart Docker once the install script is done.

 If you'd rather have more control over the process, follow the [manual steps](./docs/MANUAL_INSTALL.md).